rizkylearns/thought-experiment/silly-IoT/protocol/silly-msg-binary.md

 ### Silly Body Parts ###

-The SMBP Silly Body parts consists of a system timestamp (timestamp from message creator) and data payload.
+The SMBP Silly Body parts consists of data payload.
 I noticed over the years of machine integration that 'timeliness' is the utmost important piece of information.
 Even if there is no data payload, but there is a Timestamp, then a piece of data is still usable.
 This is why the fields of system timestamp and payload are separated.